This is an extension of the

 There are three limitations compared to a normal

-- Keys and values can only be
+- Keys and values must be translatable to a

-- Keys and values are automatically translated to
+- Keys and values are automatically translated to a

 - By default, this implements a leasing system which prevents you from changing values set by others for a certain time